GillianTrethewey/GillianTrethewey/README.md

 I've been coding on the web since 2014.
 This has included making membership e-commerce websites for clients, creating and maintaining my own teaching website at https://cognitiveresults.com, as well as working for another developer doing CBT along with junior retainer work with clients.

-I'm levelling up my skills to include PHP, JS, React, Ruby, and Python.
+I'm levelling up my skills to include PHP, JS, React, Ruby, SQL, PHP, and Python.
 I have completed COMP200 and Java at Athabasca University.
 I'm working through several courses daily to level up the rest of the skills.

 <br>

 **Snapshot:**
+- 😄 I code every day.
 - 👨🏻‍💻 I'm currently learning: PHP + JS + React + Python + Ruby + SQL
+- 👨🏻‍💻 I'm proficient at HTML5, CSS3, Flexbox, Grid, SASS, yarn, gulp, node.js, WordPress, and Git version control.
+- 😄 I use Local, Fetch, and Sublime on a Mac with two monitors.
 - 🔭 I'm currently in the midst of Round 3 of 100 Days of Code.
 - 👨🏻‍💻 In the Round 3 repo, you can view the courses I've completed and what I'm specifically working on.
 - 📫 How to reach me: cognitiveresults@rogers.com